 Voice over Internet Protocol (VoIP) is the go-to phone solution for medium and large businesses.
 With its ability to utilize your internet connection to place free phone calls, VoIP can save costs in the workplace.
 It is, however, reliant on the internet bandwidth it’s hosted on.
 If a company has a poor internet connection, the quality of calls could be seriously impacted.

 Multiprotocol Label Switching (MPLS) labels and prioritizes internet traffic, so critical applications like voice and video conferencing are guaranteed the bandwidth they need to perform.
-Here’s 4 ways MPLS holds the key to your VoIP system’s heart:
+Here are 4 ways MPLS holds the key to your VoIP system’s heart:

 1. Real-time Performance